ronakupadhyaya/Slapjack/README.md

 # Slapjack
-Today, we'll be doing a fun project - implementing the multiplayer card game _Slapjack_ in a way that will allow us to deploy to Heroku and play with your friends.
+Today, we'll be doing a fun project - implementing the multiplayer card game _Slapjack_ using WebSockets!

 ## Table of Contents